|

 4. Any illusion cast by the wielder actually has some residual reality such that if the illusion is disbelieved it will stay around as a shadowy version of the creature at 1/3 ST and damage, but you must double the cost of the Illusion spell when cast.

-5. Staff can be made to light up like a torch for 1ST per day (like the Light spell) (but you can't use the Mage Sight and Light functions as the same time).
+5. Staff can be made to light up like a torch for 1ST per day (like the Light spell) (but you can't use the Mage Sight/Control Person and Light functions as the same time).

-6. It does not hit for any damage!
+6. Note!
+This staff does not hit for any damage whatsoever (too

 - Gleremere Glass Swords -